 Another common name for this plant is "bird's nest", due to its nest-like appearance when the flower curls up as it goes to seed.

-I like to pick Queen Anne’s lace for flower arrangements.
-The cut flower will last for several days and the white color and lacy shape pairs well with many other flowers.
+I like to pick Queen Anne's lace for flower arrangements.
+The cut flower will last for several days and the white color and lacy shape pair well with many other flowers.
 It even works well on its own.

 Caution: Never try eating something in the wild unless you are absolutely sure you know what it is.

 Another similar looking plant is Giant Hogweed or Heracleum mantegazzianum.
 This highly toxic lacy white plant will burn your skin causing blisters.
 It may also cause blindness if the sap touches the eye.
 Of course, as the name suggests, Giant Hogweed grows about 8 feet tall.
 Queen Anne's lace is only about half that height.

 Caution: Always be careful when dealing with plants in the wild.